 KRFC stocks have been designated as "overfished" by PFMC.
-This designation is the result of not meeting conservation objectives for this stock.
+This designation is the result of not meeting conservation objectives for these stocks.
 Management objectives and criteria for KRFC are defined in the PFMC Salmon Fishery Management Plan (FMP).
 The threshold for overfished status of KRFC is a three-year geometric mean less than or equal to 30,525 natural area adult spawners.
 This overfished-threshold was met for KRFC during the 2015-2017 period.
 The 30,525 KRFC natural area adult spawners is considered the minimum stock size threshold, per the FMP.
-The KRFC adult natural area spawning escapement for 2019 was 20,245 natural area adult spawners, which is below the one-year conservation threshold of 40,700 natural area adult spawners.
-The most recent three-year geometric mean of 30,834 is still less than the required 40,700 natural area adult spawners conservation threshold, therefore the KRFC are still considered as an "overfished" stock.
+The KRFC adult natural area spawning escapement for 2020 was 26,190 natural area adult spawners, which is below the one-year conservation threshold of 40,700 natural area adult spawners.
+The most recent three-year geometric mean of 31,167 is still less than the required 40,700 natural area adult spawners conservation threshold, therefore the KRFC are still considered as an "overfished" stock.